⏳ 28 min read · Last updated: August 2026

 🧪 pH and EC Targets for Thyme in Small Hydroponic Systems

-I made this mistake in my first shared reservoir and lost half a thyme plant before figuring out the cause.
-If you are growing thyme alongside heavy feeders in one tank, set the reservoir to EC 1.5 as a compromise.
+So if you are growing thyme alongside heavy feeders in one tank, set the reservoir to EC 1.5 as a compromise.
 The basil will grow slightly slower.
 The thyme will be healthier.
 That trade-off is worth it.

 🌬️ Why Thyme Needs Air Movement Indoors